Changes are coming into effect from 1 January 2023. Learn more about what the changes were here.

-From 1 January 2023, we are capping care management prices based on what level package the care recipient receives.
-This is part of the Australian Government’s commitment to reducing excessive administration and management costs in home care.
+On 1 January 2023, care management prices were capped based on what level package the care recipient receives.
+This was part of the Australian Government’s commitment to reducing excessive administration and management costs in home care.

 We have set these prices at a maximum of 20% of the package level and will increase with the basic subsidy each year.
 They are not the target price for these services or an indicator of what we consider a ‘reasonable’ price.

 You can continue to charge for care management at a fortnightly or monthly rate as you have done previously.
 You do not have to pro rata the price if the care recipient ceases their home care part way through a period.